JCharante/quotes/quotes.md

 >(As an aside, the small college by my house I went to had better food than this.
 It also was more like a university than this.
 I think Stanford's status has made it lazy.)

+---

+> Slightly tired of trying to meet new people like I'm told, I decide to sit alone at one table, in front of another empty table.
+I convince myself that I am not being anti-social but trying to attract the type of geniuses who are borderline autistic.
+The gambit doesn't work, everyone walks past me to sit at the empty table.
+Maybe no one at Stanford is borderline autistic.

 [Stanford: Day 10 (Aaron Swartz: The Weblog)](http://www.aaronsw.com/weblog/001427)